tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

     return loss
 {% endhighlight %}

 We have defined our loss optimizer which uses an optimizer to decrease loss value.
-It takes image that we want to optimize and an optimizer for optimization as parameters.
+It takes an image that we want to optimize and an optimizer for optimization as parameters.

 The optimization of our loss function(style + content loss) led highly pixelated and noisy image to prevent this we introduced total variation loss.
-It act as regularizer which smoothens generated image and ensure spatial continuity(different views of an object are sufficiently similar after one view is learned)
+It acts as regularizer which smoothens generated image and ensure spatial continuity(different views of an object are sufficiently similar after one view is learned)

-The third parameter is weight for total variation loss which we can use as hyerparameter to tune final image
+The third parameter is the weight for total variation loss which we can use as a hyperparameter to tune the final image

-In this funtion we calculate gradients of loss with respect to image using `tape.gradient`.
-With these gradients we optimize our image using `optimizer.apply_gradients` method.
+In this function, we calculate gradients of loss concerning image using `tape.gradient`.
+With these gradients, we optimize our image using `optimizer.apply_gradients` method.

 {% highlight python linenos %}